radiant-rstats/radiant/cran-comments.md

 ## Resubmission

+This is a resubmission.
+In this version I have fixed several bugs and added several new features (see NEWS.md for details).

+## Test environments

+* local OS X install, R 3.5.2
+* local Windows install, R 3.5.2
+* ubuntu "trusty" (on travis-ci), R release and devel
+* win-builder

+## R CMD check results

+There were no ERRORs, WARNINGs, or NOTEs.

+# Previous cran-comments

+## Resubmission

 radiant was recently archived and removed from CRAN.
 Uwe Ligges confirmed that multiple emails were sent to my radiant@rady.ucsd.edu email address but, unfortunately, I cannot find any such emails in my inbox.
 I hope you will accept radiant as a resubmission.

 ## Test environments